Tottenham fires coach Postecoglou despite winning Europa League to end trophy drought

 He even produced a mic-drop moment during the victory parade in front of an estimated 220,000 people, when he declared “season three is better than season two.”

-But Spurs chairman Daniel Levy thought differently and dismissed the man to deliver him a much-craved trophy.
+But Spurs chairman Daniel Levy thought differently and dismissed the man who delivered him a much-craved trophy.

+Postecoglou said the foundations laid at the club mean it “should not have to wait 17 more years for their next success.”

+He thanked his players, his staff and the supporters, and finished his statement with, “We are forever connected.
+Audere est Facere.
+(Tottenham's Latin motto, To dare is to do).”

 AP soccer: https://apnews.com/hub/soccer